niccolovettorello1997/docparser-php/api-SPEC.md

 #### `POST /parse/file`

 Parses and validates the content of an uploaded file.

+*Authentication is only a stub for the moment.*

 | Property          | Description                                      |
 | ----------------- | ------------------------------------------------ |